circleguard/circlecore/README.md

 pip install circleguard
 ```

-Circleguard can be ran in two ways - through convenience methods such as `circleguard.user_check()` or by instantiating and passing a Check object to `circleguard.run(check)`, the latter of which provides much more control over how and what replays to compare.
+Circleguard can be run in two ways - through convenience methods such as `circleguard.user_check()` or by instantiating and passing a Check object to `circleguard.run(check)`, the latter of which provides much more control over how and what replays to compare.
 Both methods return a generator containing Result objects.

 The following examples provide very simple uses of Result objects.
 For more detailed documentation of what variables are available to you through Result objects, refer to its documentation in the code.